Major/Certificate: Engineering/Business Economics

 Transfer Goal: University of Southern California (USC).

 How are you involved at Mesa College?
-I have been involved with different clubs on campus and have been a senator for the Associated Student Government.
-I will be serving as the ASG President for the 2010-11 academic year.
+I have been involved with different clubs on campus and have been a senator for the Associated Students.
+I will be serving as the AS President for the 2010-11 academic year.